minhajhasan-dev/car-store/README.md

 ## Installation

-To install and run the Car Store application locally, follow these steps:
+To install and run the Car Store application locally, please follow these steps:

 1. Clone the repository:
    ```bash